The John L.

-single and multiple facility categories, having the best food service
+multiple facility categories, having the best food service program in

 Special recognition is also given to the outstanding overall